Pakistan re-arrests key Imran Khan associate in crackdown on his supporters - ExBulletin

 - Pakistan re-arrests key Imran Khan associate in crackdown on his supporters

-- E. Jean Carroll seeks to amend another Trump lawsuit over reaction to battery verdict
+- E. Jean Carroll seeks more damages from Trump over town hall comments – Deadline